nakkouchtarek/BetterThanKahoot/README.md

 https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/<br/><br/>

+Or just use the virtual environement folder I have set up with all the packages needed, except for pybluez. <br/>

 There are 2 socket programs, one with bluetooth and the other based on keyboard input through a terminal, <br/>
 if you want to use bluetooth, install python package pybluez and change the socket.sh script to server_full.py instead of server_test.py<br/>